-"And the congregation had no water, so they assembled against Moshe and Aharon..."
+"And there was no water for the assembly, so they gathered together against Moshe and Aharon."
 (20:2)

 Food nourishes the body, but the body needs water in order to absorb the nutrients in the food.
 Similarly, the "food" of the soul is the Torah and its "water" is the Torah's ability to influence all facets of our personalities, all types of people, and all aspects of life.